The Importance of the Guiding Relationship

 Simply put, parents play the primary role in children’s mental, self and neural development.

-What happens with autism is that we have seen a pattern emerging with infants that are later diagnosed with ASD; the inability to successfully co-participate in the parent/child Guiding Relationship.
+What happens with autism is that we have seen a pattern emerging with infants who are later diagnosed with autism – the inability to successfully co-participate in the parent/child Guiding Relationship.

-When infants who go on to be diagnosed with ASD do not contribute sufficient energy to their relationship, parents, no matter how motivated or proficient are unable to guide and their relationship cannot develop in a normal manner.
+When infants who go on to be diagnosed with autism do not contribute sufficient energy to their relationship, parents, no matter how motivated or proficient they are, are unable to guide and their relationship cannot develop in a normal manner.

 The Guiding Relationship helps a child develop the tools that will carry them through their life.
-Check out the image below for more information.
+RDI® helps to re-establish this relationship.